bfindell/euclidthegame/README.md

 The goal of this project is to gamify geometric challanges.
 We use the [GeoGebra](http://www.geogebra.org) software for this.
 This game is MIT licensed; see the LICENSE file.

 ### Message January 2023 (from Brad Findell)
 Kasper Peulen's brilliant game has been borrowed and rehosted at https://euclid.findell.org.
-We have squashed bugs, improved the GeoGebra functionality of the apps, and made some edits.
-New levels are in development!
+We have squashed bugs, improved the GeoGebra functionality of the apps, made some edits, and added new levels.

-Important notes:
+Notes:
 * Peulen's source code requires Jekyll, a simple, blog-aware, static site generator.
 See https://jekyllrb.com/docs/installation/.
-  After Jekyll is installed, from the main directory the command `jekyll build` will build the site in a subdirectory `_site`.
+* After Jekyll is installed, from the main directory the command `jekyll build` will build the site in a subdirectory `_site`.
-  The command `jekyll serve` will serve the site locally for debugging.
+* The command `jekyll serve` will serve the site locally for debugging.
 * The javascript code below is an early version from Peulen.
 For the current version, see the file `_includes/testobjects.js`.
 * At one point, there were plans for an iOS game.
 See https://www.facebook.com/euclidthegame.